aws-samples/reinvent2020-aim404-productionize-r-using-amazon-sagemaker/README.md

 ![stepfunction_exe2](./doc/stepfunctions_execution_2.png)

-Once the workflow moves pass `Evalue model` step, you will receive an email with subject *Required approval from AWS Step Functions* with all the information about the trained model, a visualization of the forecasting that we saw during the prototyping.
+Once the workflow moves pass `Evaluate model` step, you will receive an email *"Required approval from AWS Step Functions"* with all the information about the trained model, a visualization of the forecasting that we saw during the prototyping.
 At the bottom, you can either approve or reject this model and will be redirected to AWS Step Functions console.

 ![email](./doc/email.png)